cloudmesh/client/docs/source/old.rst

           Arguments:

-            NAME      Name of the machine to log in list      Lists the machines that are registered and the commands to login to them
+            NAME        Name or ip of the machine to log in list        Lists the machines that are registered and the commands to login to them
-            register  Register the commands to a name COMMANDS  The list of commands executed when issuing a name
+            PARAMETERS  Register te resource and add the given parameters to the ssh config file. if the resoource exists, it will be overwritten.
+The information will be written in /.ssh/config

           Options:

              -v       verbose mode
+	     --format=FORMAT   the format in which this list is given [default: table] formats incluse table, json, yaml, dict
+	     --user=USER       overwrites the username that is specified in ~/.ssh/config --key=KEY         The keyname as defined in the key list or a location that contains a pblic key

 Quota (do)
 -----